Tjw38t/university-projects/cs-capstone-project/README.md

 The project is unfinished, with development beginning in August, 2022.
 Included in this repository is the Design Documentation for the project, including research, design specifications, and development strategy.

-In contribution to this documentation, I completed research regarding real-world methods of solving a Rubik's cube, identified which of these methods to implement, and provided design specifications and psuedocode for these methods.
+In contribution to this documentation, I completed research regarding real-world methods of solving a Rubik's cube, identified which of these methods to implement, and provided design specifications, diagrams, and psuedocode for these methods.
 As development begins this Fall I will serve as a backend developer, specifically contributing to the solving algorithms based on real-world methods.